 This sounds basic but you’d be amazed how many people, let alone artists are basically winging it when it comes to their time.
+That’s why this is first on our list of tips for artists.
 Maybe the calendar app is installed but you don’t like it and haven’t found a new solution, or maybe you just love to rage against the machine.
 Despite your rebellion, knowing what’s happening next in your work day is the best way to be fully prepared and invested in the work you’re about to do.

 Plus, getting places on time is actually one of the cool aspects of being an adult in business.
 Do it.